hextreeio/faultier-python/docs/source/index.rst

 Faultier documentation
 ======================

-This is the Python documentation for the Faultier library.
+This is the Python documentation for the Faultier library

 .. toctree::
    :maxdepth: 2